erickTornero/blog/content/posts/ambrl.md

 {{<figure src="https://ericktornero.github.io/blog/images/anusha2017.png" caption="**Figure 4**, Pipeline Anusha paper.
 MPC Controller is a trajectory optimizer for planning future H actions, given a known transition function **p(s'|s, a)** and a reward function **r_t = fn(s_t)**.
 The MPC just take the first action of the trajectory and replan for each time-step.
 Transition tuple (s_i, a_i, s_{i+1}) is stored in a dataset D for train the Dynamics  with supervised learning and MSE Loss.">}}

-This method reach aceptable results in continuous tasks, this was shown in the [Mujoco Environment][mujocolink].
-While this method take over 100x less interactions with respect model-free methods, this method can not achieve the assimpotic results, to reduce this gap this method, uses the previous model-based for initialize a model-free method (*PPO*), this is particular useful for model-free becouse model-free performance based on the probability to see good interactions, and model-based can achieve this with few samples, resulting in a faster convergence for model-free methods as can be seen in **Fig. 5** and **Fig. 6** (*fine-tuning*).
+This method reach aceptable results in continuous tasks, It was tested in the [Mujoco Environment][mujocolink].
+While this method take over 100x less samples with respect model-free methods, this method can not reach the same assimpotic performace.
+A second proposal uses the previous model-based for initialize a model-free method (*PPO*), this is particular useful for model-free because the sample-complexity of model-free based on the probability to see good interactions, and model-based can achieve this with few samples.
+The results show faster convergence for model-free methods as can be seen in **Fig. 5** and **Fig. 6** (*fine-tuning*).

 {{<figure src="https://ericktornero.github.io/blog/images/anusha2017results1.gif" caption="**Figure 5**, Performance of Model-based method (left) vs Model-free with fine tuning (right), aceptable performance is show for model-based with just thousands of samples, model-free shown high performance in the convergence (millions of samples).">}}